oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 ### 4.11.1 Re-authentication

-[If the Client supplied an Authentication Method in the CONNECT packet it can initiate a re-authentication at any time after receiving a CONNACK.
+[If the Client supplied an Authentication Method in the CONNECT packet, it can initiate a re-authentication at any time after receiving a CONNACK.
 It does this by sending an AUTH packet with a Reason Code of 0x19 (Re-authentication).
 The Client MUST set the Authentication Method to the same value as the Authentication Method originally used to authenticate the Virtual Connection]{.mark} \[MQTT-SN-4.10.1-1\].
 If the authentication method requires
-Client data first, this AUTH packet contains the first piece of authentication data as the Authentication Data.
+Client data first, this AUTH packet contains the first piece of authentication data in the Authentication Data field.

 The Server responds to this re-authentication request by sending an AUTH packet to the Client with a Reason Code of 0x00 (Success) to indicate that the re-authentication is complete, or a Reason Code of 0x18 (Continue authentication) to indicate that more authentication data is needed.
 The Client